gothbarbie/studies/README.md

 - Professional CSS Flexbox, Greg Bararaghimian (Udemy)
 - Learn SVG Animation - With HTML, CSS & Javascript, Code Collective (Udemy)

+### <= 2016

 Previous to 2017 I studied mainly using other sources than Udemy (youtube, books, other online sources), so I have few sources to figure out what I learned which year.
-That is why this list only goes back as far as to 2017.

 These are estimates based on project files I've found from old cloud backups, and the year they were last edited (so they could be older):